dylanb/gulp-coverage/README.md

 After the `instrument` call, the target files must be required and executed (preferably using some sort of test runner such as gulp-mocha or gulp-jasmine).
 This will allow the instrumentation to capture the required data (in the example above, this is done by the mocha test runner).

+The gulp-coverage `gather` task will NOT pass any of the original stream files to the subsequent tasks.
+It must therefore be called after all other stream transformations have occurred.

 ## The Instrument task

 ### options